Azure-Samples/ms-identity-dotnet-desktop-tutorial/4-DeviceCodeFlow/Readme.md

 ### Overview

-This sample demonstrates a .NET Desktop (Console) application calling The Microsoft Graph.
+This sample demonstrates a .NET Desktop (Console) application  authenticating a user with the [device code flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-device-code) and calling Microsoft Graph on behalf of the user.
+This flow allows users to sign in to input-constrained devices such as a smart TV, IoT device, or printer.
+To enable this flow, the device has the user visit a webpage in their browser on another device to sign in.
+Once the user signs in, the device is able to get access tokens and refresh tokens as needed.

-1. The .NET Desktop (Console) application uses the [Microsoft Authentication Library (MSAL)](https://docs.microsoft.com/azure/active-directory/develop/msal-overview) to obtain a JWT [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from Azure Active Directory (Azure AD), using device code flow.
+1. The .NET Desktop (Console) application uses the [Microsoft Authentication Library (MSAL)](https://docs.microsoft.com/azure/active-directory/develop/msal-overview) to sign-in a user and obtains an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for Microsoft Graph from Azure Active Directory (Azure AD).
+The user is  using the [device code flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-device-code).
-2. The access token is used as a bearer token to authenticate the user when calling the Microsoft Graph.
+2. The access token is used as a bearer token to authenticate the user when calling Microsoft Graph.

 > Looking for previous versions of this code sample?
 Check out the tags on the [releases](../../releases) GitHub page.